smithki/eslint-config/README.md

 By default, ESLint will search for a [`.prettierrc` file](https://prettier.io/docs/en/configuration.html) to understand your code-formatting preferences.
 [I've also created a library of default Prettier settings that I like to use.](https://github.com/smithki/prettier-config)

-While not recommended, if you would prefer to set your Prettier configuration inside ESLint itself, you can:
+Though not recommended, if you would prefer to set your Prettier configuration inside of ESLint itself, you can do so:

 ```javascript
 {